Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 \subsection{Acknowledgments}

-We would like to thank Xinwen Zhu for very enlightening conversations on the topic of categorical traces, the Drinfeld-Lafforgue sheaf and its relation to the coherent Springer sheaf and for sharing with us an early draft of his paper~\cite{xinwen survey}, and Pramod Achar for discussions of purity and Tate-ness properties in Springer theory.
-We would also like to thank Sam Raskin for suggestions related to renormalized categories of sheaves on formal odd tangent bundles, and Gurbir Dhillon for helpful discussions.
+We would like to thank Xinwen Zhu for very enlightening conversations on the topic of categorical traces, the Drinfeld-Lafforgue sheaf and its relation to the coherent Springer sheaf and for sharing with us an early draft of his paper~\cite{xinwen survey}, Pramod Achar for discussions of purity and Tate-ness properties in Springer theory, and Sam Raskin for suggestions related to renormalized categories of sheaves on formal odd tangent bundles.
+We would also like to thank Matthew Emerton for comments regarding Whittaker normalizations, Xuhua He for pointing out the reference~\cite{reeder}, Maarten Solleveld for discussion surrounding results in~\cite{OS} and Gurbir Dhillon for numerous helpful discussions.
+Finally, we would like to thank the anonymous referee for their thoughtful and detailed suggestions.